 The Importance of Reflective Practice

-Honest assessment of what patterns the activity reinforces.
+Effective use of physical activity in recovery requires honest assessment of what patterns the activity reinforces.
 Does running provide presence or escape?
 Does meditation cultivate awareness or dissociation?
 Does strength training build capacity or simply armor existing defenses?

-Deliberate exploration of unfamiliar pathways.
+It requires deliberate exploration of unfamiliar pathways.
 What activities require responses the nervous system does not already know?
 What movements demand presence where we typically flee, action where we typically freeze, settling where we typically scan, yielding where we typically resist?

-Attention to purpose rather than performance.
 The goal is not to become an exceptional athlete but to develop a wider range of responses, a nervous system capable of choosing appropriate action rather than defaulting to habitual patterns regardless of context.

-Recognition of individual distinctiveness.
 What works for one person may perpetuate harm in another.
 The activities that help someone transform the flight response may reinforce the fight response.
 Recovery requires attention to the specific patterns each person learned, the particular adaptations their nervous system organized around survival.

 Physical Activity as One Element Among Many